 The terrace of Chez Janou

-A café and a small spot shaded by olive trees in the heart of the Marais that instantly transports you to Gordes or Saint-Rémy.
-This privileged address continues to attract trendy crowds from the neighborhood to gather around large tables with a refined selection of pastis.
-Enjoy some of Pagnol's delights: ratatouille, anchoïade or tapenade (€12), small fried fish (€12), Provençal stuffed vegetables (€24), and orange blossom crème brûlée (€9).
+A café and a little square under the olive trees in the heart of the Marais that transport you straight to Gordes or Saint-Rémy.
+This highly privileged address continues to gather the trendy neighborhood tribes around large tables with a refined selection of pastis.
+Enjoy Pagnol's madeleines with ratatouille, anchoïade or tapenade (€12), small fried fish (€12), Provençal stuffed vegetables (€24), and orange blossom crème brûlée (€9).

 Alain's socca Miam Miam